-All dissertations that have been accepted by the Graduate School of Arts and Sciences are published on microfilm and then deposited in the Manuscripts and Archives section of the Sterling Memorial Library.
+All dissertations that have been accepted by the Graduate School of Arts and Sciences are deposited in the Manuscripts and Archives section of the Sterling Memorial Library.

 If you have questions about submitting your dissertation, the Dissertation Office is ready to help.